FaisalAhmedBijoy/Computer-Vision-Series/README.md

 - Threshold Inverse

 ## 2. Image Color Transformation
-Image color transform to one dimension to another dimension
+Image color transforms from one dimension to another dimension.

 - RGB to Gray
 - RGB to CIE xyz